 News outlets and the media provide more coverage to cases involving white victims, especially young, conventionally attractive, middle-to-upper-class women.
 Media coverage sways public awareness, determining which issues the public thinks about, and how they think about them, a large part being the language and the images used.

-If we only show up, write about, stand outside with a sign, or say their name when the victim is white, then our outrage isn’t justice.
+If we only show up, write about, stand outside with a sign, or say their name when the victim is white, then outrage isn’t justice.

 Leave a comment